The No-Drama Republican Who's Become A Rising Star Inside Trump's White House

 Others believe the establishment vs. anti-establishment dynamic is overblown.

 "Is he establishment?
 Yes.
-But he’s not establishment to the degree that someone who was a senior George W. Bush White House staffer or someone who had worked for Bush family in multiple iterations,” Brett Loper, a former top Boehner aide, said of DeStefano.
+But he’s not establishment to the degree that someone who was a senior George W. Bush White House staffer or someone who had worked for [the] Bush family in multiple iterations,” Brett Loper, a former top Boehner aide, said of DeStefano.
 “He’s not a disciple of the Wall Street Journal editorial board.
 He grew up through the ranks of the party, not the policy side of the party."

 DeStefano overcame some bumps in his first year.
 Tillerson, according to a report in Politico, lashed out at him in a meeting for not filling State Department positions quickly enough.
 (A spokesperson for Tillerson declined to respond to questions from BuzzFeed News.)